alexwitherspoon/aviationwx.org/CURRENT_STATUS.md

 **Solution options:**
 1. Use the manual approach: Get webcam images another way
-2. Set up cron job on Bluehost (recommended)
+2. Set up host cron job on Droplet (recommended)
 3. We can create a simpler fetch script that captures a single frame

 ## 🚀 Try It Now